 An intangible asset is a useful resource without any physical presence.
-Patents, copyrights, trademarks, and goodwill etc are intangible assets.
-Such assets produce economic benefits but you can’t touch them like other physical assets like Property Plants and Equipment (PPE).
+Patents, copyrights, trademarks, goodwill, etc., are intangible assets.
+Such assets produce economic benefits, but you can’t touch them like other physical assets like Property Plants and Equipment (PPE).

 Assets can be classified into different types based on